-Romanian law requires the notarisation of any transfer agreement regarding ownership of land or house located in Romania.
-Notarisation is compulsory for the validity of the ownership transfer.
+Romanian law requires the notarisation of any transfer agreement regarding ownership of land or construction located in Romania.
+Notarisation is compulsory for the validity of the ownership transfer which need to be executed under an authentic deed.

-The ownership transfer has to be recorded in the Real Estate Register (Land Register) in order to be effective against third parties.
-However, in some parts of Romania, the registration of ownership in the Real Estate Register has only recently been implemented and, therefore, it may be difficult to verify ownership when purchasing real estate property.
-It is advisable to conduct legal title checks on any property prior to acquiring it.
+The ownership transfer has to be recorded in the Real Estate Register (Land Register) in order to The creation of mortgages over a future asset is subject to compliance with specific regulations regarding mortgage credit be effective against third parties.
+However, registration with the Land Register does not guarantee for real estate investments, based on the prior registration with the Land Register of the building permit and the partial the ownership title is free of any flaws.
+Due to the particularities of the reconstruction of the private delivery and acceptance minutes. ownership over the land after 1990, it is advisable to conduct legal title checks on any property prior to acquiring it.